-Unexpected events happen in life and can lead to academic difficulties.
 If a student has experienced an unexpected event that affected their academic performance and they have been placed on financial aid restriction, they have the right to request a Financial Aid Restriction Appeal.
-All appeals must be made by completing and submitting the Financial Aid Restriction Appeal Form to Financial Aid Services by the date specified in the Financial Aid Restriction Notification.
-Appeal request will not be heard in person.
-All appeals are reviewed by the Restriction Appeals Committee and all appeal decisions are final.
+Financial Aid restriction appeals must be made by submitting the Financial Aid Restriction Appeal Form to Financial Aid Services by the date specified in the Financial Aid Restriction Notification letter.
+All appeals recieved will be reviewed by the Financial Aid SAP appeal committee.
 Late appeals will not be considered.

 For more information...